root-foundation/root/README.md

 | `Colonialism` | Spread civilization | Company             | Ships, guns, etc.           |
 | `AGI`         | Unity               | Personal token, UBE | Large language models, etc. |

+As presented in this table, every broad change comes with a collection of stories, instruments and technologies, of which we have only shown a few.

 Each feature of change (story, instrument, technology) has a notion of advancement, i.e., more advanced stories, instruments, technology enable more complex activities.
-(Note: from here on, when we reference AGI we are referring to the _change_: i.e., the stories, instruments _and_ technologies it comes with.
+(Note: from here on, when we reference AGI we are referring to the AGI _change_: i.e., the stories, instruments _and_ technologies it comes with.
 If we are only talking about a particular feature of this change, we will explicitly mention it.).

 When one feature advances far beyond the rest, a _pressure_ is created for all other features to catch up.
 This pressure manifests as pain in the collective human experience.
-Thus, the degree of imbalance in the advancements of these three features, correlates with collective suffering.
+Thus, the degree of imbalance in the advancements of these three features (story, instrument, technology) correlates with collective suffering.

-We have already explored our current imbalance earlier: advancement of AGI technology makes our economic system incredibly oppressive because debt will be an _unviable instrument_ to finance anything.
-Similarly, advancement in AGI technology makes our current education incredibly oppressive because most of the stories that people are learning and believing will render them _unemployable_ in a post AGI world.
-Moreover, advancement in AGI technology makes our current governance system oppressive because the rate of government decision making can’t keep up with the rate of change, thus any policy reliefs will increasingly come far too late.

 Since AGI technology is accelerating exponentially, **imbalance is growing acceleratingly fast**.
-If we continue to accelerate in such an unbalanced manner, our suffering will also grow exponentially — far eclipsing the suffering we are already experiencing due to the current imbalance.
+If we continue to accelerate this imbalance, our suffering will also accelerate — far eclipsing the suffering we've discussed till now.

+Our outdated economic system is just one small part of the broader imbalance:

+- Advancement of AGI _technology_ makes our economic system oppressive because debt becomes an _unviable instrument_ to finance anything (i.e., our [problem](#problem)).
+- Advancement in AGI _technology_ makes our education system oppressive because what people are learning will make them _unemployable_ in a post AGI world (i.e., our _stories_ are outdated).
-This means that advancing our economic system through personal tokens alone won’t prevent catastrophe because advancement in a single feature alone will accomplish almost _nothing_.
-For example, without an advancement in our governance instruments, personal tokens will simply be a toy for the rich, as UBE cannot be implemented as it needs to be to give everyone a stake in the collective growth.
+- Advancement in AGI _technology_ makes our governance system oppressive because its rate of decision-making can’t keep up with rate of change (i.e., _governance instruments_ are outdated).
+For example, personal tokens will simply be a toy for the rich until UBE is implemented to ensure everyone has a stake in the collective growth.
+- Advancement in AGI _technology_ makes our political climate oppressive because it lacks powerful stories of unity and collective growth that are now made possible due to artificial intelligence.
+- _(and many many more)_.

+This means our tokenized economic instrument alone won’t prevent catastrophe because advancement in a single feature alone will accomplish almost _nothing_.

 Thus we must advance all features of change in order to achieve our mission: unite humanity and unlock its potential.
 In addition to the instrument of tokens, we will also need to create all other instruments (governance, legal, social, etc.), _and_ advance our stories (towards unity), _and_ build technology (superintelligence).
+And importantly, they must be advanced _together_ to eliminate imbalance.

 We believe this can _only_ be realized through a _single_ system that advances everything together — as _one_.
 Such an opportunity exists due to a phenomenon called _convergence_.